Make-Magazine/makehub/wp-content/plugins/activecampaign-for-woocommerce/README.txt

 10. Click "Update Settings".

 == Changelog ==

+= 1.2.15 =
+* Updated description copy
+* Updated WooCommerce compatibility version tested

+= 1.2.14 =
+* Bugfix for repeat guest orders not syncing to ActiveCampaign
+* Fix for abandoned carts not being sent to ActiveCampaign due to checkout ID conflicts
+* Adds error logging for marketing checkbox issues
+* Updating compatibility reference for Wordpress 5.6 and WooCommerce 4.8

 = 1.2.13 =
 * Resolving errors resulting from files missing in the package